dg-gh/welp_library/docs/welp_threads.md

 	A.reset();

 Resets A to its initial state if it is not bound to any incomplete task (will wait for the task to complete if needed).
+A.task_denied() and A.task_running() will return false afterwards and the stored value of type Ty of welp::async_task_result< Ty> will be Ty() (default construction).